EvanFreeman/meteor-eslint/README.md

 # Meteor Eslint

-This is a eslint package for isobuild, to support the new Meator lint step.
+This is a eslint package for isobuild, to support the new Meteor lint step.

 ### Installation